AmjadSaidam/STAT0034-Research-Project-/README.md

 * Submitted thesis titled "Distribution-Driven Portfolio Optimisation using Deep Learning".
 * Python files and notebook used to produce results in thesis.
-* Cloud hosted app that allows users to interact, download and trade models used in my thesis.
+* Cloud hosted app that allows users to interact, download and trade models used in my thesis 💁‍♂️ [My App](amjadsaidamuclproject.streamlit.app).

 ## Notes